 Unusual Options Activity Insight: Taiwan Semiconductor

-Taiwan Semiconductor (NYSE:TSM) shares experienced unusual options activity on Tuesday.
-The stock price moved up to $116.4 following the option alert.
+Shares of Taiwan Semiconductor (NYSE:TSM) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $116.4.

 - Option Type: TRADE